 I tweeted about the show, the speakers and the content.
 I took a few pictures, posted them on Facebook and also on Twitter.
 I made sure I shared all of the training content and speaker’s wisdom with my network, and I retweeted other attendee’s updates, which I was aware of because I followed the show’s hashtag.

 One piece of advice I received from a former boss was that you should always ask a question at the end of a training session.
 It will make people remember you, and it ensures you listen to the session while trying to formulate a question.
 If that makes you feel slightly worried, do go up to the speaker at the end of the session to thank them face-to-face.

 I attended two seminars (Pitman’s Excel training and The iPad PA) both of which were excellent, and I did come away with lots of tips and useful advice.
 I stood at the back of the theatre for Laura Schwartz’s interview which was truly inspiring and free!
 I also dipped into a few other free talks and sat in on Hamish Jenkinson’s interview (he was PA to Madonna).

 I had some objectives before I attended the event

 I also arranged a tweet-up with readers of the blog and my followers on Twitter.
 Thanks to the lovely folks at the Wine Select stand we all met over a little tipple and had an hour together to say hello, put faces to names and catch up.
-It was brilliant to have a little networking objective for the show because like everyone else I don’t find networking all that easy!
+It was brilliant to have a small networking objective for the show because like everyone else I don’t find networking all that easy!

 I attended the after show party

-I attended the after show party at the Skyloft and I did some face to face networking with other assistants and those working in the industry, I gave out more business cards and I had two lovely glasses of wine (maybe three).
+I attended the after show party at the Skyloft, and I did some face to face networking with other assistants and those working in the industry, I gave out more business cards, and I had two lovely glasses of wine (maybe three).

 I will share my new found knowledge with my network